In the Ploughed Field: Spring: Subject and description

 Some decried Venetsianov's overly elegant and expensive clothing for a peasant woman working in the fields.
 This, however, was not the artist's "invention".
-In ancient times, the first day of ploughing was considered a holiday by Russian peasants, so they would dress up for the occasion.
+In older times, the first day of ploughing was considered a holiday by Russian peasants, so they would dress up for the occasion.
 Some researchers also drew parallels between the peasant woman in In the Ploughed Field: Spring and Ivan Argunov's Portrait of an Unknown Woman in Russian Costume, which was created several decades earlier.

 The canvas's plot is not entirely idyllic.
 The viewer realises that the young mother only sees her child when she is passing him with horses.
 Figures of other ploughing peasants can be seen in the distance, to the left and right.
 This enables the artist to not only create the illusion of spatiality and demonstrate the scale of the field, but also to demonstrate that everyone is preoccupied with work.
 Some silhouettes are translucent, allowing the previously painted background to shine through.
 Uprooted stumps and other details emphasise the realism and "non-fictional" nature of the painting's landscape.

 Bluish tones play an important role in the colour scheme of the artwork, but rather than the usual coldness that the colour blue adds, the painting remains warm and joyful; the soft green of freshly blossoming foliage serves as an important component in making the image look warm.
 The artist uses whitened, brightened tones in the upper, whitish-blue portion of the image, while greenish ochre colours dominate in the lower portion.
 Venetsianov achieved a harmonious transition of tones from intense in the foreground to calmer and calmer, fading in the zone where earth and sky meet.